 The first aim of national planning policy and guidance and of local policy is to avoid development in areas at risk of flooding.
 The Sequential Test is a key tool to achieve this.
-Through this test, applicants for development (subject to a few exceptions) in areas at risk of flooding are required to demonstrate that there are no reasonably available sites with a lower probability of flooding that would be appropriate to accommodate the development proposed.
+Through this test, applicants for some types of development in areas at risk of tidal and fluvial flooding (Flood Zones 2 & 3) are required to demonstrate that there are no reasonably available sites with a lower probability of flooding that would be appropriate to accommodate the development proposed.